CHAMPLAIN CANALWAY TRAIL; WATERFORD-MECHANICVILLE:

 Note; From the Waterford Harbor Visitor Center you can also access the Uncle Sam Bikeway on the east side of the Hudson River in Troy, as well as, the Black Bridge Trail to Peebles Island State Park.

 Head right along the brick lined Canal Walkway traveling underneath the 4th Street Bridge to a stone-dust path alongside the Erie Canal.
 This will take you up alongside the Old Champlain Canal Sidecut Locks.
 These were Locks that were built to bypass the crowded urban ports along the main canal.
 Two small bridges cross over this Sidecut to Lock 2.
 There are interpretive sign boards here as well.
 A parking lot is located at the top of the Sidecut, where the Old Champlain Canal picks up again.
 Follow the canal right along the Lock 2 access road to the junction of 5th and Broad Streets.
-The trail continues across Broad St, however, there is No Crosswalk, so Use Caution or head right to access a cross-light.
-A short paved section of trail continues along the canal to a crosswalk over Division St at 1.6 miles.
+The trail continues across Broad St. A short paved section of trail continues along the canal to a crosswalk over Division St at 1.6 miles.